fishcus/KAP-manual/en/security/user.en.md

 System admin could delete users within the page.
 Please be noted that dropped users cannot be restored.

-When use is dropped from KAP instance entirely, all user's access permission on all projects will be dropped subsequently.
+When use is dropped from Kyligence Enterprise instance entirely, all user's access permission on all projects will be dropped subsequently.
 This may include project-level, table-level, row-level and column-level access permission if there is any.

 #### Enable/Disable Users